 Even poor peasants could lose their status, if they committed serious felonies or political errors.

-Besides this classification, other divisions exist, for example, in agriculture versus non-agriculture (hukou See Article 5), Han versus ethnic minority (ethnicity Chapter 6), male versus female (gender Article 6).
+Besides this classification, other divisions existed, for example, in agriculture versus non-agriculture (hukou See Article 5), Han versus ethnic minority (ethnicity Chapter 6), male versus female (gender Article 6).

 Start of campaign Suppression of Counter-Revolutionary Activities...

 Westernized, Anglophone people were often regarded as counter-revolutionaries, and they were demeaned, executed, or committed suicide.
-Howlett (2016) gives an example.
-In April 1951, a sub manager of the British textile firm Patons & Baldwins was executed along with his family in front of a crowd of 15.000 spectators.
+For instance, in April 1951, a sub manager of the British textile firm Patons & Baldwins was executed along with his family in front of a crowd of 15.000 spectators.

 Suppression